YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 28
-it is a new week and its a new grind. i will be focusing on updating my portoflio this week with three projects i worked on from Qwasar. i will be uploading Basecamp(Teams) , Instagram and DropBox.
+it is a new week and its a new grind. i will be focusing on updating my portfolio this week with three projects i worked on from Qwasar. i will be uploading Basecamp(Teams) , Instagram and DropBox.
 The noel project is still pending but i will be working on it on the side lines.